Anghille/imdb/README.md

 * Add metascore given to almost every (but not all) movies (Done v0.2.1)
 * multithread the scrapping to fasten the process (Done v0.2.0)
+* Optimize the LSTM neural network and test it against GRU neural network for text classification (wip)

 ## Versioning
 ### v.0.3.2